tidalmigrations/machine_stats/unix/CONTRIBUTING.md

   * Minor/Patch release: `v2.5.6` → `v2.5.7`
   * Major release: `v2.5.10` → `v2.6.0`
   * Version release: `v2.6.7` → `v3.0.0`
+* Similarly, you can release a `pre-release` version.
+  * Make sure to change the target branch to your dev branch and choose the `Set as a pre-release` option.
 * **Note:** [virt-stats](https://pypi.org/project/virt-stats/) also have the same version number as Machine Stats.

 ### Introducing breaking changes?